 IV.
-Conclusion
+CONCLUSION

 Over many years of representing detained children and working with their legal service providers, amici have seen how children's attorneys are rarely ever just their immigration attorney; they are advocates for children's health and safety and critical witnesses to the federal government's treatment of children.
-As Congress recognized in the TVPRA, funded legal representation is necessary to protect these particularly vulnerable children who are often mistreated and denied their rights in ORR custody.
-Amici respectfully request that this Court grant Plaintiffs' Motion for a Preliminary Injunction.
+As protect these particularly vulnerable children who are often mistreated and denied their rights in ORR custody.
+Amici respectfully request that this Court deny